Table of Contents

-If your data is from multiple sources or in different formats, now is the time to merge it all together and resolve any issues like missing data, incoherent or inconsistent entries and outliers.
+If your data is from multiple sources or in different formats, now is the time to merge it all together and resolve any issues like missing data, incoherent, or inconsistent entries and outliers.

-EDA includes, but is not limited to, data summarization, aggregation, visualization and correlation.
-This is the stage when the data scientist starts asking questions of the data, and forming hypotheses of what the answers might be.
-At the end of this stage, the data professional picks 1-2 questions or hypotheses, and proceeds to delve deeper into the advanced analytics needed to obtain an answer.
+EDA includes, but is not limited to, data summarization, aggregation, visualization, and correlation.
+This is the stage when you start asking questions of the data and forming hypotheses of what the answers might be.
+At the end of this stage, you pick 1-2 questions or hypotheses and proceed to delve deeper into the advanced analytics needed to obtain an answer.

-At this step in the project, we have some intuition about the data, and we have a clear hypothesis or question for further research.
-Now, it’s time to do a deep dive and look for evidence that answers our question or supports our hypothesis.
-At this step, we do statistical analysis, feature and model selection and engineering, model training and predictions, cross-validation analysis, and model performance analysis.
+At this step in the project, you have some intuition about the data, and you have a clear hypothesis or question for further research.
+Now, it’s time to do a deep dive and look for evidence that answers our question or supports your hypothesis.
+At this step, you do statistical analysis, feature and model selection, and engineering model training and predictions, cross-validation analysis, and model performance analysis.

 If you need a refresher on statistics, this book is a great source: